csmail/ga4k_pgs/README.md

 # GA4K polygenic score paper code

-Scripts are provided to calculate and aggregate polygenic scores (PGS) for a given set of individuals, perform QC, and run regression modeling with permutation testing for rare disease case/control cohorts.
+Scripts are provided to calculate and aggregate polygenic scores (PGS) for a given set of individuals, perform QC, and run regression modeling with permutation testing for rare disease (HPO) case/control cohorts.

 # Resource availability
 * GA4K data is available via dbGAP using accession number phs002206.v5.p1 and AnVIL at https://anvilproject.org/data/studies/phs002206
 * Polygenic scores are available from PGS Catalog at https://www.pgscatalog.org/
-* Gene annotations are available from GENCODE (version 26) at https://www.gencodegenes.org/human/release_26.html

 # Pipeline

+Scripts are designed for parallel processing in a cluster environment.
+See `job_submit_slurm.sh` for an example job submission scripts using Slurm Workload Manager.

 **1. Calculating and post-processing polygenic scores**